 https://www.parambikulam.org/

-Nilgiris Biosphere Nature Park is located at Anaikatti, that is about 32kms from Coimbatore city.
+Nilgiris Biosphere Nature Park is located at Anaikatti, about 32 kilometres from Coimbatore city.
+Surrounded by forested landscapes and natural beauty, the park offers visitors a peaceful introduction to the Nilgiris ecosystem.

-The park has been awarded the Gerald Durrell Memorial Award and has been very much recognized by the National Botanical Research Institute (NBRI) Lucknow, India, and Botanical Garden Conservation International (BGCI) UK.
+The park has earned the prestigious Gerald Durrell Memorial Award in recognition of its conservation efforts.
+In addition, the National Botanical Research Institute (NBRI), Lucknow, India, and Botanical Garden Conservation International (BGCI), United Kingdom, have recognised the park for its contribution to botanical conservation.

 Image Attribute : Andy Hay